StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/GettingTheSDK-template.md

 ###Have a Beer

 Congratulations!
 You should have successfully added the Strabo MultiRecorder SDK to your project.
 You are ready to start building with Strabo.
 Check out the [guide](WorkingWithTheSDK) for more information about how to present the capture view controller and browse and upload captures.
+Treat yourself to a beer and then get to work coding up the rest of your app.